storesafe/cordova-sqlite-storage/README.md

 The Windows platform can present a number of challenges which increase when using this plugin.
 The following tips are recommended for getting started with Windows:

-- First start to build and run an app on another platform such as Android or iOS with this plugin.
+- First start to build and run an app on another platform such as Android, iOS, or even browser with this plugin.
 - Try working with a very simple app using simpler plugins such as cordova-plugin-dialogs and possibly cordova-plugin-file on the Windows platform.
 - Read through the **Windows platform usage** of the [Installing](#installing) section.
 - Then try adding this plugin to a very simple app such as [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) and running the Windows project in the Visual Studio GUI with a specific target CPU selected. **WARNING:** It is not possible to use this plugin with the "Any CPU" target.